lbinria/trace_validation_tools/README.md

 ### Install TLA+ tools

-Create a directory and add the latest versions `tla2tools.jar` and `CommunityModules-deps.jar`.
-You do this either by installing the TLA+ toolbox from https://github.com/tlaplus/tlaplus/releases/tag/v1.8.0, section "Assets", or just the download the jars from https://github.com/tlaplus/tlaplus/releases/tag/v1.8.0 and https://github.com/tlaplus/CommunityModules/releases.
+Create a directory and add the latest versions of `tla2tools.jar` and `CommunityModules-deps.jar`.
+You do this either by installing the TLA+ toolbox from https://github.com/tlaplus/tlaplus/releases/tag/v1.8.0, section "Assets", or just download the jars from https://github.com/tlaplus/tlaplus/releases/tag/v1.8.0 and https://github.com/tlaplus/CommunityModules/releases.